Bye-Bye, Bottles. Hello, Whole Milk!

 At ~12.5 months:

 Shortly after their first birthday, I noticed the kids weren’t always finishing their bottles of formula.
 I attributed this to the fact that they were eating more and more solids, especially dairy (like yogurt and cheese).
 This is when I made the executive decision one random day that we would cut down to only 3 bottles (i.e. we removed the 2:30PM formula bottle first).
 This meant that each of the 3 remaining bottles were at mealtimes (breakfast, lunch, and dinner).
+I started offering whole milk in sippy cups in between meals.
 I always offer COLD whole milk – I’ve never warmed it like I did their formula bottles.
 At first, they only wanted small sips.
 But eventually, within ~1.5 weeks, they completely accepted it.

 A few days before turning 13 months: